Michigan Crisis Response Association, Inc.

 considered comprehensive because it consists of multiple

-crisis intervention components, which functionally span the
+crisis intervention components, which functionally span

-groups, families, organizations, and even communities.
-The
+and even communities.
+The seven (7) core components of

-seven (7) core components of CISM are defined below.
+CISM are defined below.

 1.

 Pre-crisis preparation.
-This includes stress management
+This includes stress

-education, stress resistance, and crisis mitigation training
+management education, stress resistance, and crisis

-for both individuals and organizations.
+mitigation training for both individuals and

 2.